skranz/RTutor/vignettes/Guide for Developing Interactive R Problemsets.md

     mean(x)
     ```
 ```
-Call again `create.ps` and look at the empty problem set.
+Generate again problem set files and look at the empty problem set.
 You see that the code of the first chunk is now shown in the empty problem set.

 The interactive problem set can already be used.
-It automatically tests the solution and if the test fails since mean(x) is not entered correctly, it gives the option to type hint() to get a hint.
+It automatically tests the solution and if the test fails since `mean(x)` is not entered correctly, it gives the option to type `hint()` to get a hint.

 By default also tests will be generated for the code that is already given as a task (because future code may rely on this code not being accidently changed by the user.)
 If you don't want to generate tests for the code given in the task you can do so by adding the flag `notest` in your line that starts the task block: putting it into the following kind of block: